Date last reviewed:

 Vaccination

-Vaccination is the introduction of a vaccine into the body to provide protection against a specific disease.
+Vaccination is the process of introducing a vaccine into the body to provide protection against a specific disease.

 Example: It’s time to book your tetanus vaccination.